mateusfreira/nun-db/README.md

 - [x] Replicate?
 How? (replicate)
 Examples:
 ```
-set-safe $version $key $value
+set-safe $key $version $value
-set-safe 10 name Mateus # Sets key name to mateus if version is equal or minor than 10
+set-safe name 10 Mateus # Sets key name to mateus if version is equal or minor than
 ```